United Parks as One presents

 Green metal sphinx sculptures and African drums at the entrance to Nat Turner Park on Muhammad Ali Avenue in Newark, NJ.

-Two large green steel sculptures of sphinx figures placed back-to-back and flanked by African drums on both sides.
-Located at the main entrance on Muhammad Ali Avenue.
+At the main entrance on Muhammad Ali Avenue, two large green steel sphinx figures stand back-to-back and are flanked by African drums on both sides.

 Steel cut-out model of a crouching sphinx figure by artist Jerry Gant, displayed on a textured surface.

-A model of one of the sphinx figures that are part of the installation at the main entrance on Muhammad Ali Avenue.
+In addition, this model shows one of the sphinx figures featured at the main entrance on Muhammad Ali Avenue.

 Abstract black-and-white drawing by Jerry Gant featuring expressive figures symbolizing Rhythm & Blues culture.